-The Reformed Church Center at New Brunswick Theological Seminary is thrilled to be able to announce that John L. Bell, internationally renowned author, teacher, worship leader, and congregational song enlivener from the Iona Community in Scotland, will be giving the 2019-2020 Poppen-Young Lecture in Reformed Worship on Saturday, November 7.
+The Reformed Church Center at New Brunswick Theological Seminary is thrilled to be able to share that John L. Bell, internationally renowned author, teacher, worship leader, and congregational song enlivener from the Iona Community in Scotland, was the 2019-2020 Poppen-Young Lecture in Reformed Worship on Saturday, November 7.

 John Bell is a Resource Worker with The Iona Community, who lectures, preaches and conducts seminars across the denominations.
 He is a hymn writer, author and occasional broadcaster, but retains a primary passion for congregational song.
 John is based in Glasgow and works with his colleagues in the areas of music, worship and spirituality.